Search by Keyword

 The future of The Beatles was somewhat uncertain at this point.
 The tapes from the month-long “Get Back / Let It Be” sessions were in a stack waiting for someone to go through and put in a releasable state, something that would be toiled over and then shelved because they were deemed unsuitable for public consumption.
 Legal problems were mounting regarding their Apple enterprise as well as managerial decisions.
 John's primary focus was on promoting his and Yoko Ono's artistic and demonstrative exploits, his attention to The Beatles being pushed way in the back of his mind.

-These demos were somewhat elaborate recordings using the studio's eight-track recording equipment, George laying down multiple guitar parts, vocals and even piano at times.
+These demos were somewhat elaborate recordings using the studio's four-track recording equipment, George laying down multiple guitar parts, vocals and even piano at times.
 The first demo recorded on this day was “Old Brown Shoe,” which did get officially recorded by The Beatles in April and ended up as the B-side to “The Ballad Of John And Yoko.”
 The second demo of the day was the pretty “All Things Must Pass,” which the group did indeed pass on altogether, George recording it himself the following year for his first official solo album.

 By mid-April, in the midst of business meetings and flared tempers, John and Paul did return to the studio to record a brand new composition of John's that he was excited about titled “The Ballad Of John And Yoko.”
 With this as a catalyst, George thought to get the four of them together a couple days later, on April 16th, 1969, to officially start work on a couple of his demos from February.
 They entered EMI Studio Three at 7 pm to start work on “Old Brown Shoe,” which was George's primary focus on this day.
 After extensive work was done on this song, George turned their attention once again to “Something.”